sphinx-doc/sphinx/doc/domains.rst

    .. note::

-      Sphinx' syntax to give references a custom title can interfere with linking to template classes, if nothing follows the closing angle bracket, i.e. if the link looks like this: ``:cpp:class:`MyClass<T>```.
+      Sphinx's syntax to give references a custom title can interfere with linking to template classes, if nothing follows the closing angle bracket, i.e. if the link looks like this: ``:cpp:class:`MyClass<T>```.
       This is interpreted as a link to ``T`` with a title of ``MyClass``.